What Is The Difference Between 2d And 3d Nand

 NAND Flash Memory is a flash memory type that stores data in memory cell arrays that have been designed with a floating gate transistor.
 There are two gates, i.e. the gate and the floating gate, and a voltage charge must be applied to the control gate to schedule a single cell.
 Instead, electrons are pulled at the control gate but the flow gate locks them inside the substratum, where they can stay under normal operating conditions for years.
 The control portal must be grounded to erase a cell, and voltage on the opposite or on the substratum must be placed.

-Because of its affordability, storage density, and access speeds, NAND flash memory is the most common type of memory in the mass market.
+Because of its affordability, storage density, and access speeds, NA-ND flash memory is the most common type of memory in the mass market. just as common and affordable as the GTX 630 for PCs.
 In most current mobile phones, as a primary and even secondary store, it can be used as a computer store on memory cards, and on solid-state drives, compared to the NOR flash, which is a little costlier and comparable to RAM.

 What is 3D NAND?

 In nearly all market segments, flash memory has replaced other memory technologies.
 This performance can be attributed to decreased costs by reducing the structure, more cell knowledge saved by different stages of voltage (MLC and TLC Flash Memory), and additional software features.
 In terms of structure minimization, today’s nm structures have reached a physical limit: the error frequency increases while the endurance and retention of the flash data are decreasing.
 The answer: NAND 3D.
 The 3D NAND flash memory can hardly be described as a stacked NAND (2D) grid.

 2D NAND SD flash is flat, as the name implies.
 The cells that can store data are, in other words, placed side by side.
 In 2D NAND SD flash the flash memory is calculated according to the number of cells placed on a device and the amount of storage bits contained.